otrego/go-type1/README.md

 These packages are designed to work with LaTeX, but there's no reason it shouldn't work with a LaTeX compatible compiler like XeTeX.

-### Recommendations
+## Recommendations

-If you're here trying to decide what fonts to use in generating Go books then here are my **recommendations**
+If you're here trying to decide what fonts to use in generating Go books then here are my **recommendations**:

 1. If you are planning on creating or using scripts to generate your books:
     1. Gnos (**Recommended**): Fully featured; Looks great in print form.
     1. Gooe: Fully featured, has a less bold-look than Gnos.

 1. If you are manually creating diagrams yourself only using LaTeX:
-    1. Igo: Igo is meant for users creating diagrams manually at LaTeX.
-        However, it comes at the cost of having missing glyphs, being slow to compile, and creating incompatibilities with other LaTeX packages.
+    1. Igo: Igo is meant for users creating diagrams manually at LaTeX, and is much terser than Gnos or Gooe.
+However, it comes at the cost of having fewer glyphs, being slow to compile, and having incompatibilities with other LaTeX packages.

-## Quick Installation Steps
+## Installation

-The easiest way to install is to use the installer script
+On OSX, and Linux the easiest way to install is to use the installer script:

 ```shell
 # Install gooe, gnos, igo